Undergraduate Course Descriptions

 INTRO TO SCIENCE FICTION AND FANTASY

-The roots of science fiction and fantasy lie in myth, folklore, and fairy tales.
-While we begin with these origins, we will focus on modern and contemporary science fiction and fantasy in print.
-The course introduces students to a range of voices and formats in these genres.
-Accordingly, we’ll start with a contemporary graphic novel and end the course with a recent sci-fi/ fantasy novel.
-In between, we’ll study sci-fi and fantasy stories by both well-known and now-forgotten authors, including H.G.
-Wells, Isaac Asimov, Philip K. Dick, Ursula Le Guin, Octavia Butler, and Ted Chiang.
+The roots of science fiction and fantasy (SF&F) lie in myth and fairy tales, but this course begins with their more modern origins in the early 19th century.
+After a contemporary graphic novel to get us started, we’ll go back to those origins and work our way towards contemporary SF&F. Along the way, we’ll study Anglo-American sci-fi and fantasy stories by both well-known and now-forgotten authors, including H.G.
+Wells, Robert E. Howard, J.R.R.
+Tolkien, Philip K. Dick, Ursula Le Guin, Octavia Butler, and Ted Chiang.

 Bacc Core, Perspectives - Literature and the Arts (CPLA)